mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-42"></a>
 [Back to top](#top)
 ## CA-42 -- Rep. Ken Calvert (R)
+### Committees
+Ken Calvert is the #8 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016